 Your erratic chipping leaves the ball too far from the hole too often, putting too much pressure on your short game.
 The frequently shouted “get going” or “hit something”, or “&$^#@”.

 Why it Works: Chipping is really a two-step process.
 First you figure out where to land the ball given all the variables.
 Then you execute your shot to land the ball on your chosen spot.

 Does this sound simple?
 Well it is!
 But, hey, like most things in this world, simple doesn’t mean easy.

 You must consider the length of the chip, how much spin the ball will have, the slope and speed of the green, your lie, your stance (uphill, downhill, sidehill), and many other factors.
-It’s enough to make your head spin as you stand over the ball and face all these factors.
+It’s enough to make your head spin as you stand over the ball and puzzle over all these factors.

 Bill Haas had all this and more to factor in, and so he spent a lot of time picking out where to land this chip – from the water, in a playoff for the 2011 Tour Championship (1:16 – 1:21).

 As you play your round, the situations you will find yourself in will vary depending on the conditions of the course, or the hole, or the day, or whether they’ve mowed the grass yet, or whatever.